sennetconsortium/provenance-ui/README.md

   }
 }
 ```
-`showMain` will maintain the default ellipsis and `showMainGlow` will maintain the default ellipsis glow respectively.
+`showMain` will maintain the default circle and `showMainGlow` will maintain the default circle glow respectively.
 ### Legend
 | Parameter               | Type                | Description                                                                                                                                                                                                                  |
 |-------------------------|---------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|